afeld/python-public-policy/hw_1.md

 # Homework 1

-[General assignment information.](assignments.md){% if id == "columbia" %}Note that this isn't a template notebook, hence there's no 🚀 above.
+[General assignment information.](assignments.md){% if id == "columbia" %} Note that this isn't a template notebook, hence there's no 🚀 above.
 You will create a blank notebook for this one.{% endif %}

 ## Tutorials